bluffingo/OpenSB/README.md

 I wouldn't recommend using this code unless if you ***really*** know what you're doing.

 1. Get an Apache or NGINX server with PHP and MariaDB up and running, including Composer and the PHP GD library extension.
-We recommend Apache, as NGINX is a piece of fucking shit.
+We recommend Apache, as you will experience issues with NGINX.
+This is shit code.
+You've been warned.
 1. Setup a virtual host.
 Look below the steps for an example.
 1. Run `composer update` from the terminal.
 1. Copy `config.sample.php`, rename it to `config.php` and fill in your database credentials.